frymanofer/Python_WakeWordDetection/README.md

 ## About this project

-This is a "wake word" package for Python.
+This is a **"wake word"** package for Python.
 A wake word is a keyword that activates your device, like "Hey Siri" or "OK Google".

-It also provide Speech to Intent.
-Speech to Intent refers to the ability to recognize a spoken word or phrase and directly associate it with a specific action or operation within an application.
-Unlike a "wake word," which typically serves to activate or wake up the application, Speech to Intent goes further by enabling complex interactions and functionalities based on the recognized intent behind the speech.
+Except for **"Python wake word"** It also provide **"Python Speech to Intent"**. **Speech to Intent** refers to the ability to recognize a spoken word or phrase and directly associate it with a specific action or operation within an application.
+Unlike a **"wake word"**, which typically serves to activate or wake up the application, Speech to Intent goes further by enabling complex interactions and functionalities based on the recognized intent behind the speech.

 For example, a wake word like "Hey App" might activate the application, while Speech